 Bathtub drain stoppers generally perform well for many years.
 However, over time, they may become clogged or may not seal or function as well as they used to.
 If you are experiencing problems with your bathtub stopper, then you might be able to fix the problem yourself instead of calling out a plumber.
 You will also not have to pay an expensive service fee.

 The following information will help you to understand the different types of bathtub drain stoppers so that you may first identify which one of them best describes your own.
 Then, we will take a look at the possible reasons for your bathtub drain repair.
 You may need to completely replace the stopper unit, or perhaps the problem can be fixed more easily just by simply learning how to clean and unclog a bathtub drain.

 Different Kinds of Bathtub Drain Stoppers

-There are basically 5 different kinds of bathtub drain stopper that all perform the basic function of preventing water from flowing down the drain.
+There are basically five different kinds of bathtub drain stoppers that all perform the basic function of preventing water from flowing down the drain.